Line of Duty season 6: When will the new series air, who is in the cast and is there a trailer?

 Is there a trailer for Line of Duty series 6?

-The BBC shared a trailer which sees Kate Fleming looking pensively.
+The BBC shared a trailer earlier this year which sees Kate Fleming looking pensively.

 Will series six be the last series of Line of Duty?